 The 2019 reward

-It's really important to keep your reward on your rent account should you move on to Universal Credit or have a change in your personal circumstances.
+If you've qualified, it's really important to keep your reward on your rent account.
+Should you move on to Universal Credit or have a change in your personal circumstances.
 It will help you to keep on track with your rent payments.